The Great Switch

 Before the Internet, even though the newspapers' contents were most likely digital somewhere, nobody would know where the files were.
 Or if their location were known, they would require assistance from a technical employee who would have been laid-off by then.
 Or the file formats might be printer-ready and arcane, instead of web-ready and accessible.

 Ultimately, the newspaper would simply dump an incomplete box of back-issues on the archivists' desk, only to then continue to collect dust again, as the archivist moves onto much easier projects.

 History is the top 10 versus the next 90, between British royalty and New England gentry, between Lehman and Goldman

-History is ultimately about the cannibalization of the Top 10 wealthiest by the next 90 wealthiest.
+History is the story of the cannibalization of the Top 10 wealthiest by the next 90.
 The rest is just footnotes.
-This essential pattern is what emerges from Howard Zinn's A People's History of the United States.
-The American Revolution was just a war between the New Rich (George Washington, Thomas Jefferson, et. al) and a few British landowners.
-The Civil War was just a war between the New Northern Rich and the few slaveholding landowners who owned most of the South.
-Continuing with this pattern, the Great Recession of 2008 was just a war between Goldman Sachs and Lehman Brothers (with Goldman Sachs winning, gloriously).
+The American Revolution was just a war between the New Rich (George Washington, Thomas Jefferson, et. al) and British landowners.
+The Civil War was just a war between the New Northern Rich and the Southern plantation owners.
+The Great Recession of 2008 was just a war between Lehman Brothers and Goldman Sachs.

-Cash is inherently bubble-producing.
-"Nothing makes money like money," as the saying goes, and so as the rich become the ultra-rich, they eventually become a tumor.
-The situation is unsustainable, so when the bubble pops, the second layer of wealthy individuals are ready to reclaim the seized territory or government handouts.
+Cash ultimately leads to bubbles; "Nothing makes money like money," as the saying goes.
+As the rich become the ultra-rich, they eventually become a tumor.
+When the bubble pops, the wealthy individuals of the second-tier become the primary beneficiaries, collaborating with government on asset seizure.